langchain-ai/langchain/docs/index.rst

    examples/memory.rst
    examples/model_laboratory.ipynb

-More elaborate examples and walk-throughs of particular integrations and use cases.
+More elaborate examples and walkthroughs of particular integrations and use cases.
 This is the place to look if you have questions about how to integrate certain pieces, or if you want to find examples of common tasks or cool demos.